yoshinator/dsc-prework-python-intro-staff/README.md

 We also run you through the workflow that we'll be using for the projects so you can get comfortable with how to access and update content and get some practice using the industry standard tools we just set you up with!
 And then to bring it all together, we ask you to "code along" with us to complete your first (very simple) data science project.

 If you're new to Python (or programming), you may be a little overwhelmed at this point.
 Don't worry.
-We'll spend all of the rest of the course practicing and deepening your understanding of the materials we introduced in the first part of section 1.
+We'll spend all of the rest of the course practicing and deepening your understanding of the materials we introduced in the first part of the section.

 ## Coding in Python